mathigon/textbooks/content/matrices/content.md

 Inside the matrix we have i = (${ipoint.x}, ${ipoint.y}) and j = (${jpoint.x}, ${jpoint.y})

 The deterimant is ${determinant}

+Choose one of these buttons.

+    .button IDENTITY
+    .button SKEW
+    .button SCALE
+    .button ROTATE
+    .button LINE

+---

 > id: det-formula